-Christensen follows the guidance of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740 for accounting for uncertainty in income taxes.
-As of December 31, 2017 and 2016, management evaluated Christensen's tax positions and concluded that The Christensen Fund had maintained its tax exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.
+Christensen follows the guidance on accounting for uncertainty in income taxes of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740.
+As of December 31, 2018 and 2017, management evaluated Christensen's tax positions and concluded that The Christensen Fund had maintained its tax-exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.

-n.
+m.
 Use of Estimates

-The preparation of the consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+The preparation of the consolidated financial statements in conformity with U.S. GAAP require management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results could differ from those estimates.

-o.
+n.
 Prior Year Reclassifications

-Certain reclassifications have been made to the 2016 financial statements to conform to 2017 presentation.
+Certain reclassifications have been made to the 2017 financial statements to conform to 2018 presentation.
 These reclassifications had no impact on net assets or the change in net assets.

-p.
+o.
 New Accounting Pronouncements